 Figure 3 illustrates further summary statistics for the estimated bilateral tables.
 On the left hand side is a plot of the mean of non-zero estimated flows in each period.
 The mean flow size follow a broad upward trend over time.
 Non zero flows based on UN stocks are higher on average than the flows derived from World Bank stocks during the 1990's.
 This difference occurs for a couple of reasons.
 First, the number of non-zero estimated flows are not constant across time, as illustrated in the plot on the right hand side of Figure 2.
 Zero flow estimates are directly related to the number of zeros in the stock data.
 If a foreign born stock in a particular country is zero at both the beginning and end of period, the resulting estimate of flows will also be zero, as there is no change in the foreign born stock over the time period.
-In the World Bank stock data around 67 percent of bilateral foreign born stocks are zeros in the 1960 data.
-This percentage falls to 55 percent by 2000.
-In the UN data stock data approximately 75 percent of stock estimates are zeros throughout the data period.
+In the World Bank stock data 60 percent of bilateral foreign born stocks are zero in 1960.
+This percentage falls to 45 percent by 2000.
+The number of zero flow estimates from the World Bank stocks follow a similar decline in Figure 2.
+In the older versions of the UN data stock data, approximately 70 percent of stock estimates are zero throughout the data period.
+For the latest UN2015 stock data, the number zeros is slightly higher, around 75 percent in each time point.
+The flow estimates from the UN also contain similar levels of zeros.

 The second cause of differences in the mean flow is due to the variation in the number of countries included in the estimated tables.
-Origindestination flow estimates based on the World Bank stock data are obtained for 194 countries where both demographic data and stock data are available.
-In comparison, estimates based on the UN stock data are possible for 195 countries.
-Of these, 193 were common to both sets of estimates.
-Estimates based on the World Bank stocks included an additional country; the Netherlands Antilles, whilst estimates based on the UN stocks included two additional countries; the Channel Islands and Western Sahara.
+Origin-destination flow estimates based on the World Bank stock data are obtained for 196 countries where both demographic data (WPP2015 in this case) and stock data are available.
+In comparison, estimates based on the UN2012 stock data are possible for 197 countries.
+Of these, 195 were common to all sets of estimates4.
+Estimates based on the World Bank stocks included an additional country; Taiwan, whilst estimates based on the UN2012 stocks included two additional countries; the Channel Islands and Western Sahara.
+Estimates based on UN2013 and UN2015 stock data cover 198 countries, the same 197 as the UN2012 plus Curacao.
+In the 2010-15 period, estimates based on the UN2015 data include 200 countries, as separate estimates for bilateral flows to and from Montenegro, Serbia, Sudan and South Sudan at the start and end of the period are available.
+In previous periods only data for the previously unified countries were available.

 The estimated median of the non-zero flows are shown in the middle panel of Figure 3.
-These broadly follow a similar pattern as the mean, although at much lower levels indicating a large skew in the distributions of estimated global bilateral flows towards smaller counts
+These broadly follow a similar pattern as the mean, although at much lower levels indicating a large skew in the distributions of estimated global bilateral flows towards smaller counts.